agiledev-students-fall2022/project-proposal-nid/README.md

 This idea is both simple enough to finish this semester, but also not too complex that it would hold back the team.
 The different recipes would come from a database and essentially, the ingredients would be matched with those that the user provides.
 Additionally, the filters (for vegan, gluten free,...etc.) would be previously defined and upon a click of a filter, the ingredients that don't fit with the health need will not be looked at.
 Additionally, the UI can be as simple or complex as needed; it can simply have a bare bones ingredients input bar, filter bar, and search button.
 Or it could be more complex and have a more stylistic UI.

+Team Members: Isabel Chen (igc234), Noah Kim (ydk222), Derek Han (swh376)

+Feel free to reach out to any one of us! :)